 Once you have realised the truth behind the pesky myths surrounding liquidated damages, you will need to consider what level of liquidated damages should go into your contracts.

 There are a number of options:

-- If you state £nil, then the client cannot recover any of its losses for late completion (this denies the client a right to claim general damages for breach of the contractual completion date); it would be better to state: ‘liquidated damages will not apply, although the client reserves it rights to bring a claim for late completion‘.
+- If you state £nil, then the client cannot recover any of its losses for late completion (this denies the client a right to claim general damages for breach of the contractual completion date); it would be better to state: ‘liquidated damages will not apply, and the client reserves it rights to bring a claim for late completion‘.

 - If you state £1 or £1m per week or part then the client can recover that level multiplied by the number of weeks that the contractor is in culpable delay (ie late without having a chance to get an extension of time).